Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

 and do data analysis, etc. To do this, we need to know what is required in able to connect with our API (what packages are needed).

-## Requirements
+# Requirements

 To be able to work with our API, we must first note that these following packages were required.
 Without these, we cannot contact our API or be able to do data analysis with it.

-\-`tidyverse: an R package for data science, with tons of tools for data visualization, manipulation, and analysis`
+\-`tidyverse`: an R package for data science, with tons of tools for data visualization, manipulation, and analysis\`

-\-`jsonlite: this is one package used to read API files, which is basically a json parsor and generator`
+\-`jsonlite`: this is one package used to read API files, which is basically a json parser and generator\`

-\-`httr: another API package used which gives tools for working with urls and http`
+\-`httr`: another API package used which gives tools for working with urls and http\`

-\-`purrr: Functional programming tools`
+\-`purrr`: Functional programming tools\`

+Note: This was only used to create my null object used to return an error in the `countrydic` function in the next section.

 ## Functions used for contacting our API